simplesurance/baur/README.md

 ## Configuration
 1. Create a `baur.toml` file in the root of your repository by running `baur init` in the repository root.
-   Adapt the configuration files to your needs.
-Add paths containing your applications to the `application_dirs` parameter.
+   Adapt the configuration files to your needs:

+   - Add paths containing your applications to the `application_dirs` parameter.
+   - set the build_command to a command that when it's run in your application directories, produces build artifacts like a docker container or a tar archives.

 2. Run `baur appinit` in your application directories to create an `.app.toml` file.
 Every application that is build via `baur` must have an `.app.toml`